-programmable baud rate generator
+programmable baud-rate generator

-The ACE serial channel contains a programmable baud rate generator (BRG) that divides the clock (dc to 8 MHz) by any divisor from 1 to $(2^{16}-1)$.
-Two 8-bit divisor latch registers store the divisor in a 16-bit binary format.
-These divisor latch registers must be loaded during initialization.
-Upon loading either of the divisor latches, a 16-bit baud counter is immediately loaded.
+The ACE serial channel contains a programmable baud-rate generator (BRG) that divides the clock (dc to 8 MHz) by any divisor from 1 to $2^{16}-1$.
+Two 8-bit divisor-latch registers store the divisor in a 16-bit binary format.
+These divisor-latch registers must be loaded during initialization.
+A 16-bit baud counter is immediately loaded upon loading of either of the divisor latches.
 This prevents long counts on initial load.
 The BRG can use any of three different popular frequencies to provide standard baud rates.
-These frequencies are 1.8432 MHz, 3.072 MHz, and 8 MHz.
+These frequencies are 1.8432 MHz, 3.072 MHz, 8 MHz, and 16 MHz.
 With these frequencies, standard bit rates from 50 kbps to 512 kbps are available.
-Tables 8, 9, 10, and 11 illustrate the divisors needed to obtain standard rates using these three frequencies.
-The output frequency of the baud rate generator is $16 \times$ the data rate [divisor # = clock + (baud rate \times 16)] referred to in this document as RCLK.
+Tables 9, 10, 11, and 12 illustrate the divisors needed to obtain standard rates using these three frequencies.
+The output frequency of the baud-rate generator is 16 times the data rate [divisor # = clock + (baud rate \times 16)].
+RCLK runs at this frequency.

-programmable baud rate generator (continued)
+programmable baud-rate generator (continued)

-Table 8.
-Baud Rates Using an 1.8432-MHz Crystal
+Table 9.
+Baud Rates Using a 1.8432-MHz Crystal